elicia4/linux_notes/pkg_mgmt/apt.md

     sudo apt install tmux

-It will install all dependancies as well.
+It will install all dependencies as well.
 You can install multiple packages with one command:

     sudo apt install tmux htop git